 Once you have invested in a loan on the Platform, your invested capital becomes due and repayable to you only at the end of the loan term, unless you utilise the Secondary Market (the risks inherent to which are described below).

-In the unlikely event you suffer a loss, peer-to-peer lenders on the Platform are not entitled to compensation from the Financial Services Compensation Scheme (FSCS).
+In the event you should suffer a loss, peer-to-peer lenders on the Platform are not entitled to compensation from the Financial Services Compensation Scheme (FSCS).

 However, you may make an application to our fully discretionary Provision Fund for compensation if your initial investment cannot be fully repaid due to a shortfall in the sale of a security.